wp-plugins/shashin/readme.txt

 * Improved installation and activation process (manual re-activation is no longer needed)
 * Ability to disable Shashin's Fancybox if you already have your own Fancybox installed
-* Improvements to album synchronizing, for handling slow connections and server's with misconfigured SSL settings (which is surprisingly common)
+* Improvements to album synchronizing, for handling slow connections and servers with misconfigured SSL settings (which is surprisingly common)

 **Overview**